shbhrsaha/shbhrsaha.github.io/_posts/2015-02-06-bringing-back-dictaphone.md

 The problem with my writing process, though, is that I generate thoughts faster than I can type them.
 By the time I'm ready to put down the next thought, I've already forgotten it.

 Dictating, on the other hand, is a naturally fast way of committing our thoughts to the record.
-By speaking our thoughts aloud, we can record ideas as soon as we get them, then organize them in writing later.
+By speaking our thoughts aloud, we can record ideas as soon as we get them and organize them in writing later.

 The dictaphone encourages this process of brainstorming aloud.
 Speaking into a dictaphone can be a substitute for a first draft.
 Subsequent rewriting will then commit the recorded ideas to paper.